• Skip to main content

 Instructions

-• Generously season your chuck roast on all sides with sea salt and ground black pepper.
+• Season the roast all over with salt and pepper.

-• After 4 hours, once the roast has released its juices, slide the onions into the liquid.
-Pour two cans (21 oz) of cream of mushroom soup over the roast and carefully mix with the juices without disturbing the roast.
+• After the initial cook time, slide the onions into the liquid around the roast.
+Pour in the cream of mushroom soup and gently mix it into the juices without disturbing the roast too much.

 Video